poetapp/documentation/rdd/node-microservices.md

 The preferred approach towards this model is to _mock_ all other modules, triggering specific behaviors by feeding the module being tested prepared RabbitMQ messages and listening to the messages it publishes.

 One advantage of this approach is better scoped and more isolated integration tests.

+This by no means intends to discourage other type of tests or approaches to automated testing.

 ### Functional Tests